Christopher Morley Park

 - A Farmer's Market operates at the park on Wednesday's from 7 a.m. to 1 p.m.
 The market is open mid-May through late November.

 Christopher Morley "Knothole":

-In 2006, the County completed renovation work on the Knothole, which involved replacing damaged siding, a task that required creating new siding to replicate the thick and irregularly shaped “wavy”-edge style of the original; adding a new roof and flashings; rebuilding windows and sills; and rebuilding the porch.
-In addition, a new handicapped-accessible ramp was installed.
+In 2006, the County completed renovation work on the Knothole.
+The renovations involved replacing damaged siding, a task that required creating new siding to replicate the thick and irregularly shaped "wavy"-edge style of the original.
+The renovations also included adding a new roof, flashings, rebuilding windows and window sills.
+The porch was also refurbished and new handicapped-accessible ramp was installed.